enil/gitlab-api-plugin/README.md

 ## Limitations

-The client can currently only get data from the API.
+The client can currently only read data from the API and not make any changes.

 ## Installation